hexfati/SharpDllLoader/README.md

 # SharpDllLoader
-A simple C# executable that invokes an arbitrary method of an arbitrary C# DLL. **The project is useful to analyze malicious C# DLL through the popular tool DNSpy.** DNSpy does not allow to native debug a DLL because of the absence of a standard entrypoint.
+A simple C# executable that invokes an arbitrary method of an arbitrary C# DLL. **The project is useful to analyze malicious C# DLL through the popular tool dnSpy.** dnSpy does not allow to native debug a DLL because of the absence of a standard entrypoint.
 So you can debug the SharpDllLoader executable with proper parameters to jump into the specified method of the DLL that you want dynamically analyze.

 ## Usage